Jason-fos/battleships/README.md

 ![Personalised welcome message](docs/features/welcome-msg-after-login.png)

 ### Instructions
-- User is asked if thy know how to play
+- User is asked if they know how to play
 - If N then they are displayed the game instructions
 - If Y then the ships are printed to the boards and boards printed to the screen to start the game.
 - User stories covered: 3, 7